Skittish

-Skittish was released in the year 2000 by Mike Doughty, his first solo album.
-The album was recorded in one day only on July 5, 1996, with indie rock producer Kramer and mixed on July 6.
-Doughty was still the front man for the indie rock band Soul Coughing, several days before the release of the Soul Coughing album Irresistible Bliss.
-Some of the songs on the album had been intended as Soul Coughing songs, but were rejected by the other band members.
-The CD was first released with a limited run of 200, which was signed by him and contained a written “Fake Word” on the track list.
-This limited CD was an online purchase directly from him.
+Skittish is an album released in 2000 by Mike Doughty, founder of the alternative rock band Soul Coughing, and is his first solo effort.
+It was recorded in a single day, on July 5, 1996, with indie rock producer Kramer and mixed the following day.
+A number of the songs on the album had been intended as Soul Coughing songs, but were rejected by other band members for the album Irresistible Bliss.
+The CD was first released with a limited run of 200, which was signed by the artist and contained a written “Fake Word” on the track list.
+This limited CD was an online purchase directly from Mike Doughty.

-Though Kramer built up some songs in Doughty's absence, with strings and organ, the disc is mostly a stark affair.
+Though Kramer developed some of the songs in Doughty's absence, with strings and organ, the disc is mostly a stark affair.
 Doughty's riffs—often using a guitar rhythm Doughty calls the "gangadank"—punctuate emotional lyrics on songs such as "The Only Answer" and "The Pink Life".
-It was extremely different from Soul Coughing, and confused by the sonic departure, his label, Warner Bros., rejected it.
+However, Soul Coughing's label Warner Bros. chose to reject the songs, due to the fact that they sounded radically different to those created by Soul Coughing.

-Though the album was not officially released, versions of the songs, often featuring extra instruments as experimental mixes, ended up on Napster as The Skittish Sessions.
-When Doughty quit Soul Coughing in 2000 and began touring as a one-man act, he was surprised to find audiences singing along to the songs.
-He quickly printed up white label versions of the CD and sold them himself at the gigs, selling 20,000, mostly by hand at the front of the stage after the shows.
+The album was not officially released, but different versions of the tracks, which sometimes included extra instruments as experimental mixes, were made available on Napster as The Skittish Sessions.
+Following Doughty's departure from Soul Coughing in 2000, he began touring solo and was surprised to discover that audiences were already familiar with the songs.
+As a result, he decided to produce white label versions of the CD himself and sell them at gigs, managing to sell 20,000 copies, mostly by hand at the front of the stage after shows.

 Skittish finally got an official release in 2004 as part of the double album Skittish / Rockity Roll, which also includes Doughty's electro EP Rockity Roll.